Top Nine Supplements For Men: Which Should You Take?

 Fish Oil & Omega-3's

-Fish oil is one of the best supplements for men since it attacks so many of the health concerns that men are more likely to face.
-The omega-3 fatty acids found in fish oil help improve overall wellbeing from head to toe:
+Fish oil is one of the best supplements for men since it attacks so many health concerns that men are more likely to face.
+The omega-3 fatty acids found in fish oil help improve overall well-being from head to toe:

 Recommended dosage: 1,000mg for the average male.
 Make sure to always speak with your doctor when considering supplementation.

-Since the average male diet typically contains more red meat, junk food, and alcohol; probiotics can relieve some of those uncomfortable digestive symptoms like bloating and gas.
+Since the average male diet typically contains more red meat, junk food, and alcohol, probiotics can relieve some uncomfortable digestive symptoms like bloating and gas.

-If you are a workout junkie on the other hand and consume a high protein diet, probiotics help your body improve nutrient absorption and make the most of your protein intake.
+Suppose you are a workout addict and consume a high protein diet.
+In that case, probiotics help your body improve nutrient absorption and make the most of your protein intake.

-Vitamin D is one of the most common deficient nutrients in America, affecting nearly 40% of the population.
+Vitamin D is one of the most commonly deficient nutrients in America, affecting nearly 40% of the population.
 Many men can reduce this deficiency with changes in their diet or supplementation.

-Maintaining proper Vitamin D levels is a critical part of men’s health because it actually linked to producing testosterone.
-Low testosterone makes men prone to a variety of health issues like trouble sleeping, fatigue, poor libido, and weight gain.
+Maintaining proper Vitamin D levels is a critical part of men's health.
+Vitamin D affects the production of testosterone.
+Low testosterone makes men prone to various health issues like trouble sleeping, fatigue, low libido, and weight gain.

-It’s important to note that since men have larger bodies, it takes a greater amount of Vitamin D to get your levels back to normal.
+It's important to note that since men have larger bodies, it takes a more Vitamin D to get your levels back to normal.

-This essential mineral is especially important for active men.
+Magnesium is an essential mineral for active men.
 Ensuring that you get the recommended dose of magnesium helps promote healthy energy and testosterone levels, improve protein absorption, and relieve muscle cramps or soreness.